 The Cosmos network is not only a Proof of Stake blockchain network but also one that utilizes on-chain governance.
 In order for the blockchain to continually upgrade and improve over time, community members will coordinate formally on-chain and informally off-chain to participate in discussions and debates surrounding the trade-offs of specific changes.
 As some networks like Ethereum do not offer any sort of on-chain governance features, on-chain governance blockchains like Cosmos offer a lot of exciting potential and differentiation around participatory engagement from all stakeholders involved.

-What kind of changes are made via on-chain governance with Cosmos?
 Right now, text-based signaling proposals are when a text-based description of a change is shared with the network to describe the problem and potential solution the proposer is suggesting.
 This could be a poll, or announcement.

 Secondly, parameter changes or software upgrade proposals are technical changes to how the network runs, ideally that will not halt or disrupt the network in a significant way in terms of downtime.

 To understand process-wise how Cosmos governance works, it’s best to think of these network upgrades in the following stages which are enforced on the protocol level.
 It is also important to note that delegators (you) inherit the vote of the validators that they delegated to unless they cast their own vote, which will overwrite validator decisions.